seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 - Did interview with Simple Programmer for a case study.
 - Started waking up early for better productivity.
 - Changed layout of my website.

+# 13

+- Worked on MIT course up to Video: Languages.
+- Played soccer with friends for exercise activity.